helix-robotics-ag/ros-helix/Userguide_3_External_Interfaces.md

-# Controlling the robot from an external device
-Note: Most of the instructions below will be described for control from an external device running native ROS.
-As Foxglove and `roslibpy` provide ways for other devices that aren't running ROS to interact with the system from a browser or Python script respectively, the same instructions can be followed for those interfaces - the details for how this can be done are included later in the README.
-Please read the full set of instructions before using the system from any interface.

 # Controlling the robot through Foxglove
 After launching the system on the Pi, go to `<IP_of_Pi>:8080` in a browser on your device.
 Choose 'Open Connection' and use `ws://<IP_of_Pi>:8765`.
 You should find and interface as below: